Kinmel Hall: Expansion and redevelopment

-Public ownership
+Institutional use

-After the hall was sold, it became a boys school for a short while before it was converted in the 1930s to a 'rheuma spa', a health centre for the treatment of people with rheumatism.
-The health spa was run by Florence Lindley, formerly headmistress of Lowther College, at the nearby Bodelwyddan Castle.
-The spa remained open until the outbreak of World War II, when the hall was taken over as a military hospital.
+After the hall was sold, it became a boys school for a short while before it was converted in the 1930s to a health centre for the treatment of people with rheumatism.
+It remained open until the outbreak of World War II, when the hall was taken over as a military hospital.
 Post-war the hall became the Clarendon School for Girls.
-The independent school remained at Kinmel Hall until an extensive fire in 1975.
-The damage forced the school to close at the hall and move to Haynes Park in Bedfordshire.
+The independent school remained at Kinmel Hall until an extensive fire in 1975, which saw its relocation to Bedfordshire.
 After businessman Eddie Vince restored the building, it was used as a Christian conference centre until the house was sold at auction in 2001 to a property company.
-However, the proposed redevelopment by Derbyshire Investments failed to materialise.
+However, the proposed redevelopment did not materialise.

-Dereliction and preservation
+Dereliction and preservation attempts

 Despite selling the leasehold of Kinmel Hall in 1929, the freehold and the surrounding parkland remained in the possession of the Hughes, Lewis and Fetherstonhaugh family until 2001.
-In that year the freehold was sold, since then it passed to several owners before the property was to be put up for sale by auction on 12 October 2011 with a reserve price of £1.5 million which did not include the 5000 acre of surrounding Kinmel Park.
+In that year the freehold was sold, since then it passed through several owners before the property was to be put up for sale by auction in October 2011 with a reserve price of £1.5 million which did not include the 5000 acre of surrounding Kinmel Park.
 It was bought shortly before auction by Acer Properties Ltd BVI with a successful bid of £1.45m.
-The company's declared intention was to develop the property into a hotel, but these plans never materialised and the hall was allowed to remain vacant.
+The company's declared intention was to develop the property into a hotel, but these plans also failed and the hall remained empty and continued to deteriorate and to suffer vandalism and theft.

-Concerns about Kinmel Hall falling into ruin were identified by the Victorian Society, which said it was one of the top ten at-risk Victorian and Edwardian buildings in 2015.

-In early 2021 a campaign group published articles in the media with the aim of shaming its owners into either explaining their intentions, fully restoring it or selling it on.
-They also attempted to put pressure on Conwy Council and the Welsh government into helping to preserve the building.
-Conwy Council placed an injunction to prevent “unauthorised” work on the site and explored further action.
-As a result, the hall was put up for sale in April 2021, with a guide price of £750,000.